 Dr. Mohammed A. Al Amer

 Dr. Al Amer was appointed In June 2008 by a Royal Decree for a four-year term as the Chairman of the Telecommunications Regulatory Authority (TRA).
 His tenure as the chairman was renewed in 2012 by a Royal Decree.
-The TRA is an independent statutory body and its duties and powers include protecting the interests of subscribers and users, and promoting effective and fair competition among established and new licensed telecom operators.
+The TRA is an independent statutory body, and its duties and powers include protecting the interests of subscribers and users, and promoting effective and fair competition among established and new licensed telecom operators.

-In the space field context, Dr. Al Amer being the President of CIO, has assumed the Chair of the National GIS Committee (NGISC) that was established in 2004 by a Resolution from H.R.H. the Prime Minister of the Kingdom of Bahrain.
+In the space field context, Dr. Al Amer being the President of CIO, assumed the Chair of the National GIS Committee (NGISC) that was established in 2004 by a Resolution from H.R.H. the Prime Minister of the Kingdom of Bahrain.
 The Committee was comprised of senior government and private organizations officials with a mandate to oversee the establishment of the Bahrain Spatial Data Infrastructure (BSDI), the National Geographic Information Database, and to develop integrated GIS systems.
-The Committee has developed the E-Wayleave clearance system that provides an expedited clearance processing system for large and medium excavation utility projects that previously needed approvals from several service agencies to start any excavation project that could take up to several months and now takes five days at the most.
+The Committee developed the E-Wayleave clearance system that provides an expedited clearance processing system for large and medium excavation utility projects that previously needed approvals from several service agencies to start any excavation project that could take up to several months and now takes five days at the most.
 The Wayleave project provides a complete electronic solution for the concerned service entities such as Electricity and Water Authority, Ministry of Works, Telecommunications Regulatory Authority, Bahrain Telecom Company (BATELCO), Tatweer Petroleum, and other public and private entities.
-The whole GIS system relies on very high quality satellite images acquired through commercial satellite providers.
+The whole GIS system relies on very high-quality satellite images acquired through commercial satellite providers.